 Course in Exponential Fundraising

-The course begins with a 3-day intensive at Harvard University exploring the fundamentals of Exponential Fundraising, a collaborative, partnershipbased approach to fundraising and philanthropy.
+The course begins with a 5-day intensive at Harvard University exploring the fundamentals of Exponential Fundraising, a collaborative, partnershipbased approach to fundraising and philanthropy.
 The course is highly experiential and interactive and features nonprofit leaders and philanthropists as guest speakers.
-At the conclusion of the 3-day intensive, participants will be given a customized "road map" that outlines a one-year plan to be implemented at their organization.
-For the duration of that year, one-on-one and group coaching consultations and updates will be provided, including an additional in-person, day-long meeting.
+At the conclusion of the 5-day intensive, participants will be given a customized "road map" that outlines a one-year plan to be implemented at their organization.
+For the duration of that year, one-on-one and group coaching consultations and updates will be provided.

 Who is right for this course?